erickrf/bfrpg-data/README.md

   - The naming patterns used in the Field Guide is not so consistent, so it is not possible to automatize the splitting of monsters while still producing meaningful names like _Wolf, Winter_ and _Blade Spirit Common_.
 Therefore, I manually fixed some resulting names in the file `monsters-split.json`.
+- `postprocess_tables.py` reads the JSON file generated in the previous step and extracts monster stats from the tables.
+  It takes care of spelling inconsistencies and warns about missing or extra stats.
+Its outputs are saved in the file `monsters-final-stats.json`.

 # License